Red Bee (character): Jenna Raleigh

 Rick's grandniece, Jenna, takes up the mantle of the Red Bee.
 She uses a mechanized battle suit and two robotic bees that can fire electricity.
 She assists the group in fighting S.H.A.D.E., an evil governmental organization.
 She soon learns that the leader of the Freedom Fighters Uncle Sam has assisted with the development of her technology.
 She decides to stay and fight with the group.
 Moments after this, she sees the death of the Invisible Hood, another ally, killed by a S.H.A.D.E.-influenced Ray.

 Over the course of Uncle Sam and the Freedom Fighters vol. 2 (2007), Jenna is mutated by an alien insect colony into a human/bee hybrid, with enhanced physical abilities, pheromone production capabilities, and antennae on her head.

 However, her mind is later completely circumvented by the mutation.
 After trying to colonize the entire Earth, she is cured of her affliction when Lanford Terrill uses his new Neon powers to destroy the insect influence.
 By the series' end, Jenna feels guilt over her actions, and she eschews the superhero life to continue her work in the research field.

 Powers and abilities

 Richard Raleigh had no superpowers but carried a special "Stinger Gun" and he specialized in the use of trained bees.

-Jenna Raleigh possesses a human/insect biology which grants her enhanced physical attributes, pheromone production and the ability to "mark" people for later tracking.
-She formerly wore a mechanized battle suit which granted her enhanced strength and flight and used two large robotic bees that could fire electricity blasts.
+Jenna Raleigh possesses a human/insect biology which grants her enhanced physical attributes (i.e. superhuman strength), pheromone production, and the ability to "mark" people for later tracking.

+Jenna formerly wore a mechanized battle suit which granted her enhanced strength, flight, and used two large robotic bees that could fire electricity blasts.